erdenbatuhan/automated-smart-contract-tester/README.md

 PORT=14000 # The port to which the application will be exposed.
 DOCKER_SOCKET_PATH=/var/run/docker.sock # The socket that the Host's Docker Daemon runs on.
 ```

+## Setting up the Postman Workspace

+The directory `./data/postman` contains the Postman collections for the `services` and `test-runner` services, along with example inputs used in these requests.
+To set up a Postman workspace on your local machine, follow these steps:

+1. **Install Postman:** If you haven't already, [install Postman](https://www.postman.com/downloads/) on your computer.
+2. **Configure Working Directory:** Ensure that the default [working directory](https://learning.postman.com/docs/getting-started/installation/settings/#working-directory) in Postman remains set to `~/Postman/files`.
+This setting is important for the workspace setup.
+3. **Initialize Postman Workspace:** Run the `./data/postman/postman_workdir_setup.sh` script located in the project directory.
+This script will create the necessary Postman working directory for this application and transfer the example data used in the requests into the working directory.
+4. **(Optional) Create Workspace:** If desired, create a new Postman workspace named `Automated Smart Contract Tester`.
+Workspaces help organize your collections.
+5. **Import Collections:** [Import the following Postman collections](https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-data/) into your Postman workspace:
+   - `./data/postman/services.postman_collection.json`
+   - `./data/postman/test-runner.postman_collection.json`

+Remember to:

+- Update these collections if you create new endpoints or make changes during your development process.
+This ensures that other developers who might work on this project later have access to the up-to-date endpoints.
+- Add new or updated files needed in the requests both under your Postman working directory for this application (`~/Postman/files/automated-smart-contract-tester`) and to `./data/postman/files`.

 ## Development